pradeep-88/Sweet-Shop-Management-System/README.md

 # 🍬 Sweet Shop Management System – Backend API

 > **A secure, scalable backend API for managing sweets, users, and sales**
-> Built using modern backend technologies and real-world architecture practices.
+> Built with modern backend technologies and real-world architecture practices.

 ---

 ## 🚀 Project Overview

 The **Sweet Shop Management System – Backend** is a RESTful API that powers a sweet shop application.
-It provides secure authentication, role-based access, inventory management, and sales handling.
+It supports secure authentication, role-based access control, inventory management, and sales tracking.

 This backend is designed to be consumed by a modern frontend SPA (React / Vue / Angular).